aristia/Bordeaux-Summer-School---Intro-Neurolinguistic/README.md

 If you download [Anaconda](https://www.anaconda.com/download), you will also have [Spyder](https://www.spyder-ide.org/), an environment that is commonly used in data science.
 Just for an idea, if you are not familiar with Python but you use R-studio, [Spyder](https://www.spyder-ide.org/) gives you an interface like R-studio.

-*Note: you only need to do this if you wanna work on your own laptop, because the summer school organizer prepared the PC as well.
-So, nothing to worried about :)*
+*Note: you only need to do this if you wanna work on your own laptop, because the summer school organizer prepared the PC and installed this as well.
+Thus, you only need to download the EEG raw data.*

 ### EEG data
 We are going to use data from  [ERP CORE](https://erpinfo.org/erp-core).